stekap000/image-to-ascii/README.md

 ## image-to-ascii
 Program for generating ASCII art from images.
+Allows specification of output image dimensions (with aspect ratio preservation), image brightness inversion and gamma correction.

 ### Compilation
 Use compiler directly or use __make__.